There are many signs of a buoyant management consultancy recruitment market and candidate shortages.

-There is logic for the use of internal recruiters and direct applications but the sensible use of third parties however can make a real difference to your ability to find and attract good candidates, especially if you lack a brand name so many firms employ a hybrid model.
+There is logic for the use of internal recruiters and direct applications but the sensible use of third parties however can make a real difference to your ability to find and attract good candidates, especially if you lack a brand name.
+Smart firms employ a hybrid model.

 You also need to ensure recruiters will work hard for you.
 “Success only” or contingency recruitment is saying to the agent – work for me for free in the hope of getting payment.

 The behaviour of the recruiters reflects that – the time they devote to finding candidates for you will be directly proportionate to their perceptions of how likely it is they will get a fee, and the size of that fee, compared with other clients’ roles they are working on.